flatironinstitute/CaImAn/README.md

 ### FIOLA: an accelerated pipeline for Fluorescence Imaging OnLine Analysis

 In FIOLA, we exploit accelerated hardware (GPU) and computational graphs in tensorflow to preprocess fluorescence imaging movies and extract fluorescence traces at speeds in excess of 300Hz on calcium imaging datasets and at speeds over 400Hz on voltage imaging datasets.
 An example for real-time analysis of calcium and voltage imaging data is shown in the demos/general/demo_fiola.py.
+It is tested on Ubuntu 18.04 with GPU RTX3090, CUDA 11.0, Python 3.8.0 and tensorflow 2.4.1.

 ### Real-time analysis of microendoscopic 1p data